 The results of the Interactive Bracket blew EA’s expectations out of the water.
 We exceeded initial targets on every success metric established at the start of this project.
 Most notably, we exceeded the target for new user registrations by 10x, signing up 60,000 new users during the course of the World Cup.

-Josh Zak, as Experience Designer at EA
+as Lead UI Designer at EA

 User Experience, Interface Design